Brian Ching: Management career

-The Houston Dynamo re-signed Ching in March 2013 to serve as a player/coach in this his last year playing.
+The Houston Dynamo re-signed Ching in March 2013 to serve as a player/coach in his last year playing.
 Under his last contract with the MLS club, Ching served the title of assistant coach.

 On December 23, 2013, the Houston Dash named Ching as the inaugural managing director the NWSL franchise.
 Ching manages the day-to-day duties on both the business and technical sides under the supervision of Dash and Dynamo team president Chris Canetti.
 The role shares similar responsibilities as the general manager tag, with the addition of branding Ching as "the face of the team" so that he can gin up sales and awareness by making himself publicly available as the face of the organization.
 While his focus will be primarily with the Dash, Ching will also advise Canetti and head coach Dominic Kinnear as needed on the technical side with the Dynamo.